emissary-ingress/emissary/user-guide/enabling-authentication.md

 # Enabling Authentication

-Ambassador Edge Stack supports a range of authentication implementations, with a simple demonstration service provided within the open source Ambassador Edge Stack, and a more comprehensive OAuth/OIDC Authentication service provided within Ambassador Pro.
+Ambassador Edge Stack supports a range of authentication implementations, with a simple demonstration service provided within the open source Ambassador Edge Stack, and a more comprehensive OAuth/OIDC Authentication service provided within Ambassador Edge Stack.